MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 **To receive items from a purchase order:**

 1. Open the Purchase Order Entry window.
     (Purchasing \>\> Transactions \>\> Purchase Order Entry)

 2. Enter or select a standard or blanket purchase order that has one or more items with a quantity to receive.

 3. Choose Actions, and then select one of the following options.

     - If you are receiving goods and services without an invoice, select Receive the PO Items.

     - If you are receiving goods and services accompanied by an invoice, select Receive and Invoice the PO Items.

 4. The Select Purchase Order Items window and the Receivings Transaction Entry window will open.

     In the Select Purchase Order Items window, New, Released, or Change Order purchase orders that have one or more items with a quantity remaining to receive will be displayed.
 The purchase order that you entered in the Purchase Order Entry window will be selected in the tree view.
 Each item on the purchase order that is available to be received in the scrolling window is marked, except for blanket line items that have a status of New.
 The control blanket line item for a blanket purchase order isn’t included when you receive items.

 5. Select a sorting option.

 6. Mark the check boxes next to the items to receive.
 To select all items displayed in the scrolling window, choose Mark All.

     Blanket line items with a New status or line items with a New status for a standard purchase order with an expired contract date won’t be marked.
 To receive these items, you must mark the items individually.

+    > [!NOTE]
-*When you choose Mark All or Unmark All, only items displayed in the scrolling window will be marked or unmarked.
+    > When you choose Mark All or Unmark All, only items displayed in the scrolling window will be marked or unmarked.
 For example, if a purchase order is selected in the tree view, only items from that purchase order will be displayed in the scrolling window, and only those items will be marked when you choose Mark All.
-To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.*
+To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.

 7. Select whether to display all items or only items marked to receive.

 8. Modify the quantity shipped, quantity invoiced (for shipment/invoice receipts) and unit cost amounts, if necessary.
 If you edit an item in the scrolling window, it will be marked to receive.

 9. Choose Receive to add the items to your receipt.
 The Select Purchase Order Items window will close, and the items will appear in the Receivings Transaction Entry window.
 Taxes are calculated at this time.

 To cancel your selections, choose Cancel.
 To revert all displayed items to unmarked, choose Unmark All.

 10. In the Receivings Transaction Entry window, continue entering receipt information, if necessary, and save or post the transaction.
 For a shipment/invoice, you must enter the vendor document number.

 ### Entering an in-transit inventory receipt